- MON – WED 8AM – 7PM

 What is a physiotherapist’s education?

-Today, all registered physiotherapists must complete an Undergraduate Degree (ie. BSc, BA, BEd) before applying to a Master of Physical Therapy program (MScPT) at one of fifteen programs in Canada.
+Today, all registered physiotherapists must complete a university Undergraduate Degree (ie. BSc, BA, BEd) before applying to a Master of Physical Therapy program (MScPT) at one of fifteen programs in Canada (or internationally).
 Admissions to these programs are competitive and require exceptional academic performance.

 Following the completion of their Masters program, students must complete the national Physiotherapy Competency Exam (PCE): a written national exam followed by a 4-hour clinical exam.
 Successful candidates are then able to register as a physiotherapist with their provincial college.